 Existence of affirmations (as self-improvement technique) is another proof that repetition works.
 If you can persuade yourself through repetition, chances are someone may attempt to use repetition to manipulate you into thinking and behaving in a certain way.

 Fatigue and sleep deprivation result in physical and mental tiredness.
 When you are physically tired and less alert, you are more susceptible to persuasion.
-A research mentioned in Journal of Experimental Psychology shows that individuals who had not slept for only 21 hours were more susceptible to suggestion.
+A study mentioned in Journal of Experimental Psychology shows that individuals who had not slept for only 21 hours were more susceptible to suggestion.